nwg-piotr/nwg-iso/README.md

 1. Download the iso [here](https://drive.google.com/file/d/1goXg3jmsOWgq_G1BTg1Bje28rfqtnb9L/view?usp=sharing) (will publish on some more trustful place ASAP).
 2. Create USB flash installation medium as decribed in [Arch Wiki](https://wiki.archlinux.org/title/USB_flash_installation_medium).
 Or just use `imagewriter`, as I do.
 3. Boot from the iso, run the `installer` command.
-Go through the interactive installation.
+Go through the interactive Arch Linux installation.
 4. Reboot.
-5. Run `install-shell`.
+5. Run the `install-shell` command.
 Answer questions on your preferred file manager, text editor and web browser.
 Wait for the script to finish.
 6. Reboot and you're ready to go.

 **Preinstalled stuff:**